 Cadet is a pet treat company that offers a variety of chew treats including bully sticks, rawhide, and natural chews.
 They make and source their bully sticks from grass-fed, free-range cattle in Brazil.

-The small bag (1-pound) of Cadet Bully Sticks gets an aggregate review score of 4.1 stars out of 134 reviews on Google Shopping.
-Positive reviews talk about how their dogs love the taste of the chews and that they are a good value for the price.
+Positive reviews talk about how their dogs love the taste of the chews and that they are a good value.
 Some reports do complain about the smell.

 I and Love and You is a natural pet food company that makes dog food and dog treats.
 Brazilian grass-fed cattle pizzle goes into their No Stink!
 Bully Stix.